tloeber/MLOps-best-practices/ML/readme.md

   should not be on K8s.

 ## Which specific tools to pick
+I'm currently checking out how to piece together a better alternative to Sagemaker.
+The main questions I'm trying to answer is how much better (and "better" what ways) of a platform you can build this way, and how much more overhead this adds, and whether it speeds up your work once set up.
+Specific tools I'm currently evaluating:
+- Metaflow
+- BentoML
-- I'm currently exploring one tool that may be superior enough to Sagemaker and Vertex AI to potentially change my mind in the Future: **Ludwig**, a **Declarative ML** framework open-sourced by Uber.
-While it does help you manage distributed training using [Horovod](https://github.com/horovod/horovod), having to worry about the infrastructure is still something that's better to avoid if possible.
-This has been addressed recently when its creators came out with a commercial offering around Ludwig and Horovod, called **Predibase**, which should take care of much of the undifferentiated heavy lifting.
+- I'm currently exploring whether **Declarative ML** is mature enough.
+I think once it is, it may be the best approach for most ML use-cases.
+The main tool currently available is **Ludwig**, a framework open-sourced by Uber.
+A related open-source tool is [Horovod](https://github.com/horovod/horovod), which helps manage distributed training.
+There is also a commercial offering around Ludwig and Horovod, called **Predibase**.
 I'm very impressed by Ludwig, but I haven't used Predibase yet, so I can't comment on how well it works and how affordable it is.
+- Next tool on my list: MLFlow

 ## Final Thoughts
 - **Invest the time-savings you get from these suggestions** (leveraging free and